An axiomatic characterization of the Brownian map: Tree gluing and the L evy net

 More generally, CSBPs are characterized by the property that they are Markov processes on $\R_+$ such that their Laplace transform has the form given in~\eqref{eqn::csbp_def} where $u_t(\lambda)$, $t \geq 0$, is the non-negative solution to the differential equation

 The function $\psi$ is the so-called \emph{branching mechanism} for the CSBP and corresponds to the Laplace exponent of the L\'evy process associated with the CSBP via the Lamperti transform (Theorem~\ref{thm::lamperti}).
-In this language, an $\alpha$-stable CSBP is a called a ``CSBP with branching mechanism $\psi(u) = u^\alpha$.''
+In this language, an $\alpha$-stable CSBP is a called a ``CSBP with branching mechanism $\psi(u) = C u^\alpha$'' (where $C > 0$ is a constant depending on $c > 0$ from~\eqref{eqn::csbp_u_form}).

 One of the uses of~\eqref{eqn::csbp_def} is that it provides an easy derivation of the law of the extinction time of a CSBP, which we record in the following lemma. \begin{lemma} Suppose that $Y$ is an $\alpha$-stable CSBP and let $\zeta = \inf\{t \geq 0 : Y_t = 0\}$ be the extinction time of $Y$.
-Then we have that
+Then we have for a constant $c_\alpha > 0$ that

 \end{lemma} \begin{proof} Note that $\{\zeta > t\} = \{ Y_t > 0\}$.
 Consequently,

 which proves~\eqref{eqn::csbp_extinction_time}. \end{proof}

 As we will see in Section~\ref{subsec::levynetbreadthfirst} just below, it turns out that the boundary length of the segment in a ball boundary between two geodesics in the L\'evy net evolves as a CSBP as one decreases the size of the ball.
 The merging time for the geodesics corresponds to when this CSBP reaches $0$.
 Thus Proposition~\ref{prop::poissonslicestructure} together with Lemma~\ref{lem::csbp_extinction_time} allows us to relate the structure of geodesics in a space which satisfies the hypotheses of Theorem~\ref{thm::markovmapcharacterization} with the L\'evy net.